-Impedance Measurement Methods
+Impedance Measurement Methods or Techniques

 In order to measure impedance, two values are required to be measured as it is a complex quantity.
 All the impedance measurement instruments usually measure both real part and imaginary part of impedance vector.
 Later on instrument converts these real and imaginary parts into needed parameters such as |Z|, θ, |Y|, R, X, G, B, C and L.

 There are different impedance measurement methods based on various parameters such as frequency of operation, measurement accuracy, measurement range and ease in measurement.
 Let us understand impedance measurement methods viz. bridge method, resonant method, I-V method, RF I-V method, network analysis method and auto balancing bridge method.
 In addition to these, LCR Meter is used for impedance measurement.
 Following sections cover six of these impedance measurement methods with difference between them with respect to frequency, advantages and disadvantages.
-Based on following, one can select impedance measurement method of choice for low frequency and high measurement.
+Based on following, one can select impedance measurement techniques of choice for low frequency and high measurement.